swiss-seismological-service/scrtdd/doc/base/multievent.rst

 Quantitative Evaluation
 -----------------------

-A successful relocation should decrease the double-difference residuals (improving relative locations) without increasing the absolute travel-time RMS (stability in the absolute locations).
+A successful relocation should decrease the double-difference residuals (improving relative locations) without increasing the absolute travel time RMS (stability in the absolute locations).
 These metrics are printed in the logs at each iteration, but a more granular analysis can be performed using specific columns of ``reloc-event.csv`` and ``reloc-phase.csv`` for absolute travel time residuals, and (if ``--dump-diagnostics`` is used) within a dedicated diagnostics folder (in particular ``initial/final-double-difference.csv``) for double-difference residuals and cross-correlation results.

 Verifying DD System Residuals and Absolute RMS
 ----------------------------------------------

 The logs show how double-difference residuals decrease over iterations and their relationship with inter-event distance.
-Stability or improvement in the absolute travel-time RMS confirms that the cluster's absolute position remains accurate.
+Stability or improvement in the absolute travel time RMS confirms that the cluster's absolute position remains accurate.

 .. image:: media/qc1.png
    :width: 800